blackfyre/flsun.community/src/guide/README.md

 - How to install switch module?
 Search: "flsun leveling module", see videos
 - DIY switch: See <https://www.thingiverse.com/thing:3741924> or
 <https://www.thingiverse.com/thing:3457361>
 - manual leveling (QQ-S/Q5 only)
 Many folks say this is more accurate than autoleveling.
 In any case, you must do an autolevel at least once before doing manual leveling.
 - You must also set Z0!
 Autolevel alone doesn't guarantee correct nozzle height!
 QQ-S: Use the menu button "Adjust Z0"
 QQ: See [https://www.youtube.com/watch?v=8pePqGybytM ](https://www.youtube.com/watch?v=8pePqGybytM)or see Appendix 2.
-## Diagonal rods:
+## Diagonal rods
 - Several folks have seen the rods loosen or come out of the ball-joints.
 Reattach them using epoxy.
 Make sure the end is rotated and properly aligned with the other end.
 CA glue works, but doesn't give enough time to align.